Peel District School Board: Regional Enhanced Program

-The Peel District School Board runs the ELC Regional Enhanced Program, in grades 1 to 12, a gifted education program, for students defined as having "an unusually advanced degree of general intellectual ability that requires differentiated learning experiences of a depth and breadth beyond those normally provided in the regular school programme to satisfy the level of educational potential indicated."
+The Peel District School Board runs the ELC Regional Enhanced Program, in grades 1 to 12, a gifted education program.
+The program is described as for students having "an unusually advanced degree of general intellectual ability that requires differentiated learning experiences of a depth and breadth beyond those normally provided in the regular school programme to satisfy the level of educational potential indicated."

-The curriculum of an Enhanced program could include special tasks or projects designed to challenge gifted students.
-At the high school level, the course material is the same but the manner of teaching and/or the assignments given can vary based on the needs of the students.

 There are two high schools designated as Peel Regional Enhanced Centres that provide the Enhanced programming and curriculum from Grade 9 to Grade 12.
+The Woodlands School is attended by ELC students in most of Mississauga, and Heart Lake Secondary School is attended by ELC students in Caledon, Brampton, and the neighbourhood of Malton in Mississauga.
 The precise number and variety of Enhanced courses differs from school to school, but most schools offer the core mandatory courses as Enhanced.
-Bussing and transportation for Enhanced students is provided by the school board.